react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 });
 ```

-That's how the final version of the drawer looks like:
+The final version of a drawer looks like this:

 <img src="/blog/assets/using-react-navigation-5-with-paper/final-drawer.gif" height="480"/>